imdans/whatsupdans/README.md

-My static blog page made in quartz.
+# Static blog hosted on github pages , using quartz

-here is the link for the blog :
+---

-https://imdans.github.io/whatsupdans/
+You can access the blog here : https://imdans.github.io/whatsupdans/